Into the Nyae Nyae Conservancy

 The first few days were dedicated to Etosha National Park, eerily spectacular in the dry season.
 This is not Maasai Mara, animals have vast swathes of land to hide into, and they are not easy to track, but the rewards are unforgettable.

-We also visited a Himba community and explored the unique wild west where ephemeral rivers have carved another world, populated with specially adapted desert elephants and desert lions.
-These are some of the rarest and most difficult to see animals in the world, and they are vulnerable.
-Too many lions were recently lost in human-wildlife interactions…
+We also visited a Himba community and explored the unique wild west where ephemeral rivers have carved another world, populated with specially adapted desert elephants and desert lions, both species are some of the rarest, most vulnerable animals in the world.

 All days were filled with adventure, we worked as a team to navigate the dunes, and shared the emotion of discovering that our bivouac had been visited by a lioness during the night.

-Sossusvlei took our breath away, so did the lagoon populated with flamingos, the technicolor sunsets and the superb Namibia oysters.
+Sossusvlei took our breath away, so did the lagoon populated with flamingos, the technicolor sunsets and the superb Namibian oysters.

 After we said goodbye to our group (and new friends), we turned south to explore on 4 wheels a route discovered first during our tour of Africa by motorcycle.
 We remembered D707 as one of the most beautiful.
 So after a very quiet night we refilled in Betta and started our descend along the dwindling Namib desert, which slowly melted at the foot of quiver tree-infested mountains.
 Wild horses grazed at the fringes of Ais town, but we pushed further west, towards Luderitz.
 40 km around town a sand storm blasted dunes across the road.
 Breathing sand and cussing our bad timing, we stared at the info board at the entrance to Kolmanskop ghost-town.
 It was closed.
 This is diamond country, but to see the real deal we’d have to return some other time.
 The storm chased us away and back to Aus, then south, in search of a bivouac.
 No worries: down south the Namaqualand had to be already in bloom!